Idealized Design Framework

 Change often doesn’t gain momentum because your expectations are too low to begin with.

 When some improvements occur, you may feel that when things aren’t as bad as they were before that they are good enough.
-Low expectations make people under invest in themselves, not prioritizing time or money to fulfill their true potential.
+Low expectations make people exist too long in the Should I Stay or Go decision making process, under invest in themselves, and not prioritize time or money to fulfill their true potential.

-This Idealized Design Program evolved from studying growth patterns from clients in my retreat model.
+This Idealized Design Framework evolved from studying growth patterns from clients in my retreat model.
 A main ingredient that sabotages momentum isn’t money or time, but personal accountability.

-A structure to unpack unresolved issues, idealize goals, internalize new mindsets, heal from grief and loss, track progress and troubleshoot is key.
+A convenient telehealth service to unpack unresolved issues, idealize goals, internalize new mindsets, heal from grief and loss, track progress and troubleshoot is key.

 “ Idealized design is a way of thinking about change that is deceptively simple to state: In solving problems of virtually any kind, the way to get the best outcome is to imagine what the ideal solution would be and then work backward to where you are today. ”